mrsimb/macrorecorder/README.md

 # Before you start
 Default key for recording macro is INSERT (key code 45).
-By default, this script will automaticaly try to use all connected keyboards and let you set them up.
+After first start, this script will automaticaly try to use all connected keyboards and let you set them up.

 # Changing hotkey
 1. Look for correct key code in "KEY NAMES TABLE"